aligo/better-google/README.md

 # Better Google

-revert google search results to older style
+This is a fork by Drwonky to ensure the script stays current.

-Install on Greasy Fork: <https://greasyfork.org/en/scripts/395257-better-google>
+Install on Greasy Fork: <https://greasyfork.org/en/scripts/420865-better-google-drwonky>